-Mr Chellah who accompanied Kitwe Mayor and other government officials toured president, Oxford, Kazembe among others said he was in the district to check on roads in the city following public outcry the stalled works.
+Mr Chellah who accompanied by Kitwe Mayor and other government officials toured president, Oxford, Kazembe among others said he was in the district to check on roads in the city following public outcry by the stalled works.

-He said he was happy with the works done so far Avic International the contracted hired to do the 56 Km roads in the district.
+He said he was happy with the works done so far by Avic International the contracted hired to do the 56 Km roads in the district.

-“Though I’m disappointed that Avic is not adhering to the 20 per cent subcontracting agreement as seen a few numbers of local contractors on site.
+“Though I’m disappointed that Avic is not adhering to the 20 per cent subcontracting agreement as seen by a few numbers of local contractors on site.
 But I’m sure they soon engage local contractors,” he said.